 Earnings per common share - Earnings per common share are computed using the two-class method.
 Basic earnings per common share are computed by dividing net earnings allocated to common stockholders by the weighted-average number of common shares outstanding during the applicable period.
-Diluted earnings per common share are computed by dividing reported earnings allocated to common stockholders by the weighted-average number of common stockholders by the weighted-average number of common stockholders by the weighted-average number of common shares outstanding after consideration of the dilutive effect, if any, of the Company's common stock options using the treasury stock method.
+Diluted earnings per common share are computed by dividing reported earnings allocated to common stockholders by the weighted-average number of common shares outstanding after consideration of the dilutive effect, if any, of the Company's common stock options using the treasury stock method.
 The Company has determined that its outstanding non-vested stock awards granted under its restricted stock plan are participating securities.